IBM/visualize-unstructured-data-with-watson/README.md

 ![](doc/source/images/home-page.png)

 Select a file and press the `Upload` button.
-In this example, the file "The Raven.docx" was selected from the `data/examples` folder:
+In this example, the file "The Raven.pdf" was selected from the `data/examples` folder:

 ![](doc/source/images/raven-concepts.png)